-Suffering Puppy Saved by a Heated Car Seat
+Suffering Dog Saved by a Heated Car Seat

 A call late one Saturday afternoon sent our Hope Animal Sanctuary’s Operations Manager, Sharon Stone, rushing to meet a fellow rescuer located a few hours away.

-Sharon left immediately to retrieve her and upon arrival she confirmed that the poor puppy was hardly able to lift her head was totally emaciated with a dangerously low body temperature.
+Sharon left immediately to retrieve her and upon arrival she confirmed that the poor dog was hardly able to lift her head was totally emaciated with a dangerously low body temperature and was so weak she could not stand, weighing only 1.6 pounds.
 Having dealt with issues such as these many times, Sharon knew that raising the dog’s body temperature urgently was of utmost importance.
 As she was a few hours away from home, she turned on the seat warmer in her vehicle, wrapped the very weak dog in a towel and laid her on the warm seat.
 She named this sick yorkie puppy Cookie.

 Back at home, Cookie was placed on a heating pad, wrapped in blankets and given small bites of prescription canned dog food every two hours.
 She was also given liquid vitamins along with a lot of love and attention.

 By Sunday afternoon, Cookie began to walk around.
 Monday morning at our veterinarian’s office, Cookie weighed in at 3.2 pounds, but this 2-year-old dog was riddled with internal parasites.
 Our veterinarian, Dr. Hill, advised Sharon to continue feeding her small amounts every 2-3 hours and to begin giving her worming medications.
 He confirmed that Cookie had been without food for quite some time.

 One week later, Cookie had gained 1.4 pounds and had no more internal parasites.
 She was on her way back to good health.